 - Electronic devices*

-*Cell phones, iPods, tablets, and game devices will be confiscated if brought to camp and will be kept in the camp office until departure day. eReaders, such as Nooks and Kindles, may be brought for reading, but they will be confiscated if seen being used for playing games or using the internet.
+***Cell phones, iPods, tablets, and game devices will be confiscated if brought to camp and will be kept in the camp office until departure.
+Electronic Readers (eReaders), such as a Nook or Kindle, may be brought for reading, but they will be confiscated if seen being used for playing games or using the internet.

 Lost and Found